PROPRIETARY AUDIT — CONFIDENTIAL

 Hidden Asset

 800+ hours of content sitting unindexed, invisible to search engines.
 The raw material for a dominant content engine already exists — it just hasn't been deployed.
+This includes Abraham-101.pdf — a publicly accessible document currently sitting on an S3 bucket with no strategic deployment.
+Redeveloped and redesigned, it becomes a premium opt-in lead magnet that anchors the email acquisition funnel.

 Overlooked Opportunity